-A processed food is any food that has been refined or fragmented from its original natural state.
+A processed food is any food that has been refined, interfered with or fragmented from its original, natural state.

 Wheat, Corn and Sugar Cane are whole foods that are actually healthy in their natural form, but sadly they've also become some of the most over-commoditised and over-processed foods in the world.

 Over processing is what causes much of the nutritional value and fibre to be stripped from the natural product, before additives and preservatives are included, and this is the major culprit when it comes to inflammation and weight gain within the body.

 Eating a diet laden with processed foods, can not only cause weight gain, but also have a ripple effect on the rest of your life, leading to other unhealthy behaviours and consequences.